transybao1393/nab-test/readme.md

 5. Dockerfile & Docker Compose
 6. Nginx Reverse Proxy with cache
 7. Integration test & Unit test using Jest and Sinon
-8. Using eslint to checking some basic coding convention
+8. Using Eslint to checking some basic coding convention
 9. Request logging with Morgan
+10. RabbitMQ

 ## Getting Started
 Please follow the instruction below